wookdev/wookdev.github.io/imho/iMac.md

 The little iMac I purchased to be the computer I wouldn't be tempted to play with has turned into the primary machine.
 In some respects the only machine.
-It now takes up more desk space than the mini-tower Micron with the 21&quot; monitor.
+It now takes up more desk space than the mini-tower Micron with the 21 inch monitor.
 It has 10 times more disk space available for use.
 It is actually a faster machine.
 All this despite the 15&quot; screen, which is Very Small.
 When I got my laptop with a 15&quot; screen, I thought I was going to go nuts.
 It is amazing the things that become normal when you have few other